Skip to content

 Natural warmth and comfort: the advantages and disadvantages of lambskin under the saddle

-The issue of lambskin under the saddle has attracted a lot of attention in the equestrian world in recent years.
-There are many opinions as to whether this soft and fluffy surface actually makes sense.
-In this blog post we will take a closer look at the advantages and disadvantages of a lambskin pad or a lambskin saddle pad under the saddle.
+The topic of lambskin under the saddle has attracted a lot of attention in the equestrian world in recent years.
+There are many opinions as to whether this soft and fluffy pad is actually useful.
+In this blog post, we will take a closer look at the advantages and disadvantages of a lambskin pad or a lambskin saddle pad under the saddle.

 When is lambskin useful under the saddle?